-Fees paid to the responsible entity out of registered scheme's property during the period are disclosed in Note 12 to the financial statements.
-No fees were paid out of the registered scheme's property directly to the Directors of the responsible entity during the period.
+Fees paid to the responsible entity out of registered scheme's property during the year are disclosed in Note 14 to the financial statements.
+No fees were paid out of the registered scheme's property directly to the Directors of the responsible entity during the year.